Holly-Transport/coffee_chat/_sources/README.md

 Note how the OpenAI API combines its own knowledge -- in this case, the names of EU countries and the Starbucks brand color -- with our metadata to generate a response.
 This makes the results risky, but also very exciting!

 It should be noted that the code does not always work -- sometimes it is based on deprecated libraries, or the syntax is just wrong.
-Or the method doesn't quite capture the question.
-But it gives the user such a head start in planning their code, I think it's well worth it.
+Or the method doesn't quite capture the spirit of the question.
+But the AI-generated code does give the user a big head start -- that's it's definitely worth exploring.

-As a next step, I am expanding the experimentation by applying these techniques to project data -- including multiple datasets at one time -- to see how we may expedite our data exploration work.
+As a next step, I am expanding the experimentation by applying these techniques to messy real-world project data -- including multiple datasets at one time -- to see how we may expedite our data exploration work.
 Meanwhile, comments and feedback welcome!

 ## License